neseilhan/Tourism_Agency_w_Swing/README.md

 Install and run PostgreSQL.
 Update the database connection information in the src/core/Db.java file according to your own PostgreSQL settings.
-Create your database using the turizm.sql file in the GitHub repository and return it with the following commands. psql -U postgres -f tourismAgency.sql
+Create your database using the turizm.sql file in the GitHub repository and return it with the following commands. psql -U postgres -f turizm.sql

 Compile and Run the Project: